 - A statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting for the company. - A statement identifying the framework used by management to evaluate the effectiveness of this internal control. - Management's assessment of the effectiveness of internal control as of the end of the company's most recent fiscal year, including a statement about whether internal control over financial reporting is effective. - Disclosure of any material weaknesses.
-Management is not permitted to conclude that the registrant's internal control over financial reporting is effective if there are one or more material weaknesses in the issuer's internal control over financial reporting. - A statement that its auditor has issued an attestation report on management's assessment, which is normally included in the company's annual report.
+Management is not permitted to conclude that the registrant's internal control over financial reporting is effective if there are one or more material weaknesses in the issuer's internal control over financial reporting.

+A statement that its auditor has issued an attestation report on management's assessment, which is normally included in the company's annual report.

-1.109 The SEC coordinated with the FDIC to eliminate any unnecessary duplication between the aforementioned requirements and Section 36 of the FDI Act and Part 363.
+1.99 The SEC coordinated with the FDIC to eliminate any unnecessary duplication between the aforementioned requirements and Section 36 of the FDI Act and Part 363.
 Many internal control requirements of the Sarbanes-Oxley Act were structured after Section 36 of the FDI Act and Part 363.
-A comparison of Sarbanes-Oxley and the Part 363 management requirements are indicated in the following table for clarity.
+For clarity, the following table compares Sarbanes-Oxley and Part 363 management requirements.

-Sarbanes-Oxley Fed al Deposit Insurance Corporation Improvement Act of 1991 A statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting for the company Insured depository institutions (IDIs) with at least \$500 million in total assets, a statement of management's responsibility for establishing and maintaining an adequate internal control structure and procedures for financial reporting (Financial reporting generally must encompass both financial statements prepared in accordance with U.S. generally accepted accounting principles and those prepared for regulatory purposes.)
-Not required by Sarbanes-Oxley IDIs with at least \$500 million in total assets, a statement of management's responsibility for preparing the institution's financial statements Not required by Sarbanes-Oxley IDIs with at least \$500 million in total assets, a statement of management's responsibility for complying with designated laws and regulations relating to safety and soundness pertaining to insider loans and dividend restrictions
+Sarbanes-Oxley FDIC Improvement Act of 1991 A statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting for the company Insured depository institutions (IDIs) with at least \$500 million in total assets, a statement of management's responsibility for establishing and maintaining an adequate internal control structure and procedures for financial reporting (Financial reporting generally must encompass both financial statements prepared in accordance with U.S. generally accepted accounting principles and those prepared for regulatory purposes.
+Not required by Sarbanes-Oxley IDIs with at least \$500 million in total assets, a statement of nanagement's responsibility for preparing the institution's financial statements Not required by Sarbanes-Oxley IDIs with at least \$500 million in total assets, a statement of management's responsibility for complying with designated laws and regulations relating to safety and soundness pertaining to insider loans and dividend restrictions A statement identifying the framework used by management to evaluate the effectiveness of internal control over financial reporting IDIs with \$1 billion or more in total assets, a statement identifying the internal control framework used by management to evaluate the effectiveness of internal control over financial reporting Management's assessment of the effectiveness of internal control over financial reporting as of the end of the company's most recent fiscal year IDIs with \$1 billion or more in total assets, a statement expressing management's conclusion concerning whether internal control over financial reporting is effective as of the end of its fiscal year